 Almost every industry today relies on technology.
 To grow digitally, companies are hiring individuals with the ability to develop, build, fix and advance many different technologies.
 With an online computer engineering degree, graduates have the skills and knowledge needed to help enterprises conceptualize, innovate and lead.

 - Hardware engineers oversee the entire computer hardware and peripheral production process; this includes the creation of processors, circuit boards and networks.
 Daily, tasks may involve working on simultaneous projects.
 These project involve the whole production process, from designing to prototype testing.
 To enter this field, individuals should have a four-year degree in a relevant major.

 - Projected Growth Rate: 5%

-Like hardware engineers, electrical and electronics engineers also design, test, and develop equipment.
+- Like hardware engineers, electrical and electronics engineers also design, test and develop equipment.
 Electrical and electronics engineers deal with electrical systems, like those found in cars.
-The same skills and knowledge apply as with hardware engineers.
-With the integration of robotics, machine learning, and smart technology, the two types of engineering significantly overlap.
+Electrical and electronics engineers use the same skills and knowledge used by hardware engineers.
+With the integration of robotics, machine learning and smart technology, these two types of engineering significantly overlap.

 - Median Annual Salary: $97,970

 - Projected Growth Rate: 7%